pandaren168/zurich-test/README.md

 To install, follow these steps:

-1. Navigate to the frontend directory:
+1. Navigate to the backend directory:

     ```sh
     cd backend